Get started by calling 1-800-837-5520

-It is claimed, therefore, that high volume ultrasound is able to repel rats and mice without affecting humans, cats and dogs.
-However, ultrasound dissipates quickly with distance and is blocked by objects, so the sound is unlikely to travel far in a large and complex space — such as a house.
-There is only some evidence that ultrasound has limited effect when used in very small spaces.
+In theory, high-volume ultrasound is able to repel rats and mice without affecting humans, cats, or dogs.
+However, ultrasound dissipates quickly with distance and is blocked by objects, so the sound is unlikely to travel far in a large and complex space — such as a house— therefore making it not as effective.
+There is only some evidence that ultrasound has a limited effect when used in very small spaces.

 Rodents can be repelled by some smells, such as ammonia or mothballs.
 Some studies claim various plant scents can even repel them.
 However, no scents are truly effective because rodents quickly become used to them.

 Cats and dogs can catch rats and mice, and there is a long history of breeding dogs, such as terriers, for rodent control around farms and homes.
 However, cats and dogs are not efficient controllers of rodent populations in urban areas as rats and mice can easily find places to hide from them.
 Well-fed pets in the home environment will have little incentive to hunt and they will not be able to access many of the places the rats and mice frequent in a home.
 Rats and mice can even thrive in the presence of pets, living off their food, especially when they are kept outdoors!

 Overall, rodent traps and repellents are considered to be an effective way of controlling mice and rats.
 However, rodent populations grow rapidly, so even though you caught one, there could still be many more.
 The best option is to contact us for an inspection.
 We know where rodents nest and hide.
 We’ll take a look at your problem and discuss the best and safest treatment options for you, your family, and your property.
 Call us today at 800-837-5520.